Table of Contents

 They have both free and paid plans.
 The free program offers a subdomain, five custom pages, and 500 MB of storage.

-For beginners who just want to get their blog up and running without any hassles, Jimdo is a good option.
+Jimdo is a good option for beginners who want to get their blog up and running without any hassle.
 When you visit their website, you’ll have to go through a basic questionnaire to understand the purpose of your site.
-Then, based on the options selected, Jimdo creates a site.
+Then, based on the options selected, Jimdo creates a site for you.

 This is great for people who don’t have much design experience.
 The only downside of this platform is that users have to upgrade to the paid plan to remove the ads.